lse-my470/lectures/README.md

 ---
 #### Week 3.
 Control Flow in Python

 Control flow defines the order in which statements are evaluated and executed in a program.
-Please note that in Python, indentation plays a crucial role in determining the control flow.
-We will discuss branching and iteration and how to write these in Python using `if`-`else` statements, `while` loops, `for` loops, `range()`, `break`, and `continue`.
+In Python, indentation plays a crucial role in determining the control flow.
+In this week, we will discuss branching and iteration and how to write these in Python using `if`-`else` statements, `while` loops, `for` loops, `range()`, `break`, and `continue`.
 We will also introduce the extremely useful concept of list comprehensions.

 *Readings*:
 * Guttag.
-Chapters 2.2, 2.4, 3.2, pp.15-18, 22-24, 27-30.
+Chapters 2.2, 2.4–3.2, pp.15–18, 22–30.

-*Lab*: **Control Flow and List Comprehensions in Python**
+*Lab*: **For Loops and List Comprehensions in Python**
 * Control flow best practices and pitfalls
 * Nested dictionary and list comprehensions

 ---
 #### Week 4.
 Functions in Python

-Good programmers are not measured by the amount of code but by the amount of functionality.
+Good programmers are not measured by the amount of code they write but by the amount of functionality in their code.
 Good programming relies on abstraction and decomposition.
-Abstraction helps hide details while decomposition creates structure.
-Abstraction and decomposition can be achieved with functions and classes and in this week, we will introduce functions.
+Decomposition creates structure while abstraction helps hide details.
+Decomposition and abstraction can be achieved with functions and classes and in this week, we will introduce functions.
 We will discuss function arguments and variable scope and by means of an example, we will introduce the concept of recursion.

 *Readings*:
 * Guttag.
-Chapter 4, pp.39-62.
+Chapter 4, pp.39–63.

-*Lab*: **Writing Functions in Python**
+*Lab*: **Writing and Calling Functions in Python**

 ---
 #### Week 5.
 Classes in Python